 The following instructions will guide you through setting up a virtual machine on the Google Cloud:

-Navigate to https://console.cloud.google.com.
-You should then see a screen like this:
+Check that you agree to the terms of service and then click "agree and continue".
+You should then see a screen that looks like this:

 The Google Cloud Console

-Next, click "Select a project" at the top of the screen, then the "New Project" button:
+Next, click "Select a project" at the top of the screen, then the "New Project" button.
+You will then see a screen asking for the details:

 Selecting a Project

 You can call the project whatever you like, like "CPSC 225".
-Leave the "Organization" part blank.
+Leave the "Location" part as it is.
 Then click create.
+It will take a few moments to set things up, and should then bring you back to the console.

 Now, click "Select a project" again, and choose the project which you just created.
 A "project" is for organizing multiple resources together, we won't really use that, but still have to create one.
 Now you should see a screen like this: